keu/docs/astro/deploy-code.md

 To deploy your Astro project as a prebuilt Docker image:

 1. Run `docker build` from an Astro project directory or specify the command in a CI/CD pipeline.
 This Docker image must be based on Astro Runtime and be available in a local Docker registry.
 If you run this command on an Apple M1 computer or on a computer with an ARM64 processor, you must specify `--platform=linux/amd64` or else the deploy will fail.
-The Astro data plane requires an AMD64-based image and does not support ARM64 architecture.
+Astro Deployments require an AMD64-based image and do not support ARM64 architecture.
 2. Optional.
 Test your Docker image in a local Airflow environment by adding the `--image-name <image-name>` flag to any of the following commands:
     - `astro dev start`
     - `astro dev restart`